Principia-Turtle/Archive/content/Author-Baldessarini.md

 I have always enjoyed quite many aspects of the game, like discovering secret locations (got banned to making it to GM Island), roleplaying, the community, raiding, but mostly theorycrafting.

+At the moment of writing this I am a lvl 40 hunter.
+I see the current meta for hunter is survival, or hybrid AP, but I couldn't find any data to back this up.
+And since I enjoy diving deep and plan to do my own math, I decided to found this archive.

 I find the boasting funny theese days, but maybe it will add a little weight to what I preach.

 The most of my experience I have got on Excalibur TBC server, maybe some old timers (10 years) could remember me as Alodia - quite a toxic mage, who forgot being the top PvE mage in charts isn't the only aspect of the game.